About the Bloggers

-Holly Grigg-Spall (2011) is a freelance writer with interests and expertise in birth control and women’s health, as well as in film and media.
+Holly Grigg-Spall (2011, 2013-present) is a freelance writer with interests and expertise in birth control and women’s health, as well as in film and media.
 She blogs about risks and safety of the birth control pill and her own pill experience at Sweetening the Pill.

-Chris Hitchcock (2009 – present On hiatus, 2012) is a researcher at the Centre for Menstrual Cycle and Ovulation Research at the University of British Columbia.
+Chris Hitchcock (2009 – 2012) is a researcher at the Centre for Menstrual Cycle and Ovulation Research at the University of British Columbia.
 Her current research interests include the analysis of normal changes with menstrual cycles and ovulation in regularly menstruating women, hot flushes and other changes in perimenopausal women, and the effects of progesterone on hot flushes and cardiovascular health in menopausal women.
 Most recently she has been reviewing the safety of extended use of oral contraceptives to suppress menstruation.

 Elizabeth Kissling [Executive Editor] (2009 – present) is a Professor of Women’s and Gender Studies and of Communication at Eastern Washington University, where she teaches courses in gender and communication, sexuality, and cultural studies.
 She began writing about menstruation and media when she completed a term paper about TSS and Rely tampons for her high school English class in 1981.
 Her book, Capitalizing on the Curse: The Business of Menstruation, was published by Lynne Rienner Publishers in 2006.
 More recently, she co-edited a special collection about menstruation and representation with Chris Bobel in 2011.